UBC-CIC/commit2act/docs/ArchitectureDeepDive.md

 #### Request Mapping Templates

-The `request mapping template` is a way to transform the data recieved from the GraphQL query/mutation into a form that our data source can understand.
+The `request mapping template` is a way to transform the data received from the GraphQL query/mutation into a form that our data source can understand.
 Since our data source is a Lambda function, we need to transform the data into a JSON object.
 The `payload` JSON object will be passed to the Lambda function as an input after VTL has evaluated any logic in our resolver.
 There is a very specific format required for the request mapping templates so that the Lambda will execute correctly, and it is the following:
 ```
 {
     "version" : "2017-02-28",